DataDog/datadog-kafka-connect-logs/README.md

   per poll will reduce throughput.
 Consider setting this to 500 or 1000.
 * Increase the number of parallel tasks by adjusting the `tasks.max` parameter.
-  Only do this if the hardware is underutilized, such as low CPU, low memory usage and low data injection throughput.
+  Only do this if the hardware is underutilized, such as low CPU, low memory usage, and low data injection throughput.
 Do not set more tasks than partitions.
 * Increase hardware resources on cluster nodes in case of resource exhaustion, such as high CPU, or high memory usage.